Advita9/aws-carbonsight/README.md

     - Agent-driven orchestration
     - Carbon estimation heuristics

+---

 ## How We Used Kiro in Carbonsight

-Kiro was used as a **spec-first coordination layer** to structure Carbonsight’s multi-agent system and dashboards while we were actively building and iterating.
+Kiro was used as a **spec-first coordination layer** to structure Carbonsight’s multi-agent system and dashboards.

-Instead of writing features directly in code, we used Kiro to lock down **what each agent and dashboard is responsible for**, and then implemented against those specs.
+Instead of writing features directly in code, Kiro locked down **what each agent and dashboard is responsible for**, and then implemented against those specs.

 ---

 ### Specs — Feature-by-Feature, Not Theory

-We created a separate Kiro spec for each major Carbonsight capability:
+A separate Kiro spec for each major Carbonsight capability:

 - **R-EcoWrite (Prompt Optimization)**
   - Defined when rewriting should trigger